 Eligibility to Participate

-The subsidy is administered through a University employee’s dependent care flexible spending account (FSA).
+The subsidy is administered through a University employee’s Dependent Care FSA.
 To be eligible for the subsidy, you must:

-- Be a benefits-eligible SU faculty or staff member eligible to participate in the University’s dependent care FSA.
+- Be classified as a regular benefits-eligible Syracuse University faculty or staff member eligible to participate in the University’s Dependent Care FSA.

-- Be unmarried or, based on IRS rules for dependent care flexible spending accounts, have a spouse/partner who is:
+- Be unmarried or, based on IRS rules for Dependent Care FSAs, have a spouse/partner who is: